kromerm/adfdataflowdocs/Transformations/adf-data-flow-sink-transformation.md

 If you prefer to sink your transformed data directly into Azure SQL DW or Azure SQL DB instead of the Lake approach of landing transformed data into Blob or ADLS first, you can use Sink Datasets for Data Flow that are Azure SQL DB or DW.
 This will allow you to land your transformed data directly into Azure SQL DW within Data Flow without the need of adding a Copy Activity in your pipeline.

 Start by creating an ADW dataset, just as you would for any other ADF pipeline, with a Linked Service that includes your ADW credentials and choose the database that you wish to connect to.
-In the table name, either select an existing table or type in the name of the table that you would like Data Flow to auto-create for you from in the ioncoming fields.
+In the table name, either select an existing table or type in the name of the table that you would like Data Flow to auto-create for you.
+A new table will be generated in the target database using the incoming metadata schema.

 **NOTE: At this time, we are not supporting SQL Server square brackets " [ ] ", so please use the "Edit" link on the table name field and remove the brackets**